-^{} The indicated mnemonic operation code is generated, and the listing is flagged with a question mark to indicate a potential error.
+\ The indicated mnemonic operation code is generated, and the listing is flagged with a question mark to indicate a potential error.

-^{} Model 50 instruction set.
+\\ Model 50 instruction set.

-[%] These instructions are illegal on the APU of the 3200MPS Family of Processors

-^{%%} Not applicable for 3200MPS Family of Processors.
+- % These instructions are illegal on the APU of the 3200MPS Family of Processors - %% For 8/32 only, and/or not supported by Series 3200 Family of Processors.

-+ The indicated instruction pertains to the Model 3203 and 3205 Processors, and 3280 Systems only.
++ The indicated instruction pertains to the Model 3203 and 3205 Processors, and to the 3280, 3280E MPS, and Micro3200 Systems only.
 When any of these instructions is encountered during assembly, a pound sign (#) is placed in the first column of the listing.
 A single DCMD is placed in the object code.
 The text of the DCMD is:

-MODULE XXXX CONTAINS NON-NORMALIZING LOADS
+\\\\MODULE XXXX CONTAINS NON-NORMALIZING LOADS